charliedouglas/assert_llm_tools/readme.md

 - **BERT Score**: Leverages contextual embeddings to better capture semantic similarity
 - **Faithfulness**: Measures factual consistency between summary and source text (requires an LLM provider)
 - **Topic Preservation**: Will verify that the most important topics from the source are retained in the summary (requires an LLM provider)
+- **Redundancy Detection**: Will identify and flag repeated information within summaries (requires an LLM provider)

 ### Planned Features

 - **Conciseness Assessment**: Will evaluate if the summary effectively condenses information without unnecessary verbosity
 - **Coherence Evaluation**: Will assess the logical flow and readability of the generated summary
-- **Redundancy Detection**: Will identify and flag repeated information within summaries
 - **Style Consistency**: Will evaluate if the summary maintains a consistent writing style and tone
 - **Information Density**: Will measure the ratio of meaningful content to length in summaries

 #### LLM Provider Support for Faithfulness Metric